-Now, Country Living readers can explore the region, and meet Joanne, on a seven-day tour travelling by train from the limestone cliffs and medieval hilltop towns of the Lot valley to majestic Toulouse and history-rich Cahors and Moissac, as well as visiting Nérac, thought to be the setting for Chocolat.
+Now, readers can explore the region and meet Joanne on a seven-day tour, travelling by train from the limestone cliffs and medieval hilltop towns of the Lot valley to majestic Toulouse and history-rich Cahors and Moissac, as well as visiting Nérac, thought to be the setting for Chocolat.

 "We'll be taking a look at the historic little town of Nérac," says Joanne.
 "We'll visit the church, the old quarter with its wooden houses and tanneries, and the chocolaterie that started everything off!"

 Here, Joanne will give you a tour of the places that inspired her and take part in an exclusive talk and Q&A session.
 Plu Joanne will give another fascinating talk about the creative writing process, a must for aspiring writers.